Dude (Looks Like a Lady): Release and reception

+"Dude" received the band's first two MTV Video Music Award nominations in 1988, for Best Group Video and Best Stage Performance, but did not win.

+In August 2013, Fox News played this song while introducing Chelsea Manning.
+As well as the network's use of masculine pronouns and Manning's deadname, playing this song received backlash from commentators.
+After Caitlyn Jenner called "Dude (Looks Like a Lady)" her "theme song" in 2017, backlash ensued from fans and from LGBT activists due to the perceived transphobia.

 Music video

-The video for "Dude (Looks Like a Lady)" features the band performing live onstage as well as random moments of characters portraying drag queens, including a cameo appearance by A&R man John Kalodner dressed up in a wedding dress at one point.
+The video for "Dude (Looks Like a Lady)" features the band performing live onstage as well as random moments of characters portraying drag queens, including a cameo appearance by music industry executive John Kalodner in a wedding dress.
 This is a joke based on the fact that Kalodner always dresses in white.
-Joe Perry's wife Billie also appears in the music video, pretending to play the saxophone on stage.
+Joe Perry's wife Billie also appears, dancing with a saxophone.

-There are also some provocative sexual performances, both led by singer Steven Tyler as well as a presumed female who has her skirt torn off to reveal the Aerosmith "wings" tattoo on her buttocks.
+There are also some provocative sexual performances, both led by singer Steven Tyler as well as a performer who has her skirt removed to reveal the Aerosmith "wings" tattoo on her buttock.
 The video was directed by Marty Callner.

-Award nominations

-"Dude" picked up two MTV Video Music Award nominations in 1988 (the first for the band).
-It was nominated for Best Group Video and Best Stage Performance, but failed to gain the wins.
-The band made up for it eventually, winning over 10 "moon-men" and 4 Grammys in the 1990s.
+It was played in heavy rotation on MTV.